chris-0xcd/purplejay/README.md

 Use at your own risk!

 ### Running
+- Make sure nodejs is installed.
+(Only tested on Linux with 20.11 LTS.)
-Checkout the repository and place source.js under `src/renderer/src/grayjay/pluginworker/source.js`
+- Checkout the repository and place source.js under `src/renderer/src/grayjay/pluginworker/source.js`

-(In the repository root) install the required dependencies (assuming node/npm are installed):
+- (In the repository root) install the required dependencies (assuming node/npm are installed):
 `npm ci`
+- Build dependencies (polycentric-core):
+`npm run prepare`

-To run in development mode use:
+- To run in development mode use:
 `npm run dev`

-It should be possible to build release packages using these commands (untested):
+It might also be possible to build release packages using these commands (untested):
 Windows:
 `npm run build:win`